prasanthrangan/hyprdots/README.md

 > So please ensure that your Nvidia card supports [dkms](https://wiki.archlinux.org/title/NVIDIA) drivers and hyprland.

 > [!CAUTION]
-> The script modifies your grub config to enable Nvidia drm and theme.
+> The script modifies your grub or systemd-boot config to enable Nvidia drm and theme.
-> This script is also designed to be done after a minimal arch installation, using it on previously installed desktop should work but will change whatever you currently have (gtk/qt theming, shell, sddm, grub, etc) and is at your own risk.
+> This script is also designed to be done after a fresh minimal arch installation ONLY (no desktop installeed).
+> If using Secure boot you must select "Unified image" and password protect the bios, this is required.

 After a minimal Arch install (with grub and systemd), clone and execute -